Aquestive Therapeutics Inc. (AQST): Skating on Thin Ice? We Know the Answer

 Sponsored

+The average price from analysts is $6.21, which is $4.56 above the current price.
 AQST currently public float of 39.83M and currently shorts hold a 2.62% ratio of that float.
-Today, the average trading volume of AQST was 956.99K shares.
+Today, the average trading volume of AQST was 966.75K shares.

 AQST’s Market Performance